myungdal-wang/myungdal-wang.github.io/_pages/about.md

 I'm an incoming Econ PhD student at PKU-iGHD.

 I earned my Bachelor Degree at China Academy of Finance and Development, Central University of Finance and Economics.
-Prior to this, I majored in violin and composition (though most of the time I just show my singing skills).
+For more than ten years prior to this, I majored in violin and composition (though most of the time I just show my singing skills).

 My pre-PhD research interest includes labor, health and politics.
 And I'm gonna cultivate in these fields for years.
 Moreover, I'm also familiar with banking and corporate finance.